When I'm with You (Sheriff song): Chart performance

 "When I'm with You" was originally released as the third single off Sheriff's debut album.
 The song reached number eight on the RPM chart in the band's native Canada, where it was their biggest hit.
 In the US, it entered the Billboard Hot 100 on 14 May 1983 and peaked at number 61 four weeks later.
 Sometime thereafter, disappointed and frustrated by their continued lack of international success, the band broke up.

-In November 1988, Brian Philips, Program Director at KDWB in Minneapolis–Saint Paul, and WKTI in Milwaukee began playing the song, and eventually other radio stations nationally followed suit.
-This encouraged Capitol Records to re-release the song as a single; the song re-entered the Billboard Hot 100 on 26 November 1988.
+In November 1988, Brian Philips, Program Director at KDWB in Minneapolis–Saint Paul, and WKTI in Milwaukee began playing the song to hugely positive responses from listeners, and eventually other radio stations across the country followed suit.
+While the management at Capitol Records complained about having to give attention to a long-forgotten song from a defunct band because "there's no future there", they recognized the song had become very popular in the U.S. and re-released it as a single; the song re-entered the Billboard Hot 100 on 26 November 1988.
 On 4 February 1989, the song reached number one in the United States, making Sheriff the first Canadian band to do so since Bachman-Turner Overdrive reached number one in November 1974 with "You Ain't Seen Nothing Yet".
 The song only managed to hit number 112 for two weeks in February 1989 in the UK.

 By that time, former Sheriff members Lanni and bassist Wolf Hassell had formed a duo named Frozen Ghost, and declined to re-form the group.
 Sheriff's lead vocalist Freddy Curci and guitarist Steve DeMarchi, who had both been working as couriers in the interim, subsequently formed the band Alias and charted the following year with the number-two hit "More Than Words Can Say".